inkle/ink/Documentation/WritingWithInk.md

 	* 	I gave a biscuit to Monsieur Fogg[] and he wolfed it down most undecorously. {alter(foggs_health, 1)}
 	-	<> Then we continued on our way.

-Wrapping up simple operations in function can also provide a simple place to put debugging information, if required.
+Wrapping up simple operations in functions can also provide a simple place to put debugging information, if required.